Newborn Screenings: What You Need to Know

 A Spotlight on DMG Pediatrics

-Wednesday, March 28, 2018 – Prabodh Hemmady, MD | Eileen Maddix | Jeanine Pittman
+By Prabodh Hemmady, MD | Eileen Maddix | Jeanine Pittman

 Pediatrics Overview

-DMG Pediatrics is multifaceted, responsible for patient care in many locations.
+DMG pediatrics is multifaceted, responsible for patient care in many locations.
 At Maricopa Integrated Health System (MIHS), there is a robust ambulatory clinic at the Comprehensive Health Center (CHC) where both general pediatric and subspecialty patients are seen.

-In partnership with the Ambulatory Care division of DMG, Pediatrics staffs primary care physicians at some of the MIHS Family Health Centers (Maryvale, South Central and Mesa).
+In partnership with the Ambulatory Care division of DMG, pediatrics staffs primary care physicians at some of the MIHS Family Health Centers (Maryvale, South Central and Mesa).
 With the implementation of Proposition 480 (“Care Reimagined”), we are hoping to grow pediatric ambulatory care at MIHS.
 The Pediatric Emergency Department (ED) and inpatient care units at Maricopa Medical Center are also great resources for Phoenix and the surrounding communities.

 The Pediatric ED is open 24/7/365 and is staffed by Pediatric ED trained physicians.
 The inpatient units consist of a neonatal intensive care unit (NICU), pediatric intensive care unit (PICU) and acute care unit.
 We also care for non-ICU newborns who stay with their mothers on the post-partum unit until discharged home.